Blockade of the Gaza Strip: Goods blocked

 In the "Failing Gaza" report, Amnesty International and other organizations wrote that cement, glass, steel, bitumen, wood, paint, doors, plastic pipes, metal pipes, metal reinforcement rods, aggregate, generators, high voltage cables and wooden telegraph poles were "high priority reconstruction materials currently with no or highly limited entry into Gaza through official crossings."
 A 2009 UN report by Kevin M. Cahill called the restrictions "Draconian", and said that reconstruction efforts were being undermined by Israel's refusal to permit the importation of steel, cement or glass, among other building materials, and its policy of restricted importation of lentils, pasta, tomato paste and juice, as well as batteries for hearing aids for deaf children.
 He said that despite the restrictions, UNRWA had been able to provide a basic food supply to over a million refugees in the Gaza Strip.
 He added that he "visited a food station where hundreds of displaced persons waited to collect their meager staples of rice, sugar, lentils and cooking oil.
 While this program may save people from starvation, it is a diet that does not prevent the highest level of anemia in the region, with alarming rates of childhood stunting due to inadequate nutrition."

 The Palestinians who negotiated the 2008 cease-fire believed that commerce in Gaza was to be restored to the levels preceding Israel's 2005 withdrawal and Hamas's electoral victory.
 Israeli policy tied the easing of the blockade to success in reducing rocket fire.
 Israel permitted a 20% increase in goods trucked into Gaza in the pre-lull period, up from 70 to 90 truckloads a day, including not only humanitarian supplies but also clothes, shoes, refrigerators, and construction materials.
 Fuel supplies increased from 55 MW worth to 65 MW worth.
 BBC News reported on 11 November that Gaza was then receiving only 28% of the amount of goods traded before the Hamas takeover.

 Over the one-month period from 4 November to 8 December, approximately 700 truck loads of goods went into Gaza, accounting for approximately 1/40th of estimated pre-blockade commerce.

-Israel stated that food imports into the Strip were limited by its inability to operate at border checkpoints.
+Israel said that food imports into the Strip were limited by its inability to operate at border checkpoints.
 It accused Hamas of exacerbating fuel shortages by leading labor union strikes by power plant workers.
 It has also accused Hamas of underfunding the Gaza health care system, and then blaming the situation on Israel despite supposed free trade of medical supplies.
 Shipments of permitted medical supplies have expired due to the lengthy process required for passage through border crossings, requiring their destruction.
-Israel states that travel restrictions on Gazans is necessary to protect national security, citing the cases of three Gazans who claimed to require medical attention in Israel but who were in fact planning attacks in Israel.
+Israel said that travel restrictions on Gazans are necessary to protect national security, citing the cases of three Gazans who claimed to require medical attention in Israel but were in fact planning attacks in Israel.